diam0ndkiller/degoogle/degoogle-scripts.md

 # `degoogle` scripts in this repo
 BEFORE YOUR READ: Please read the [general guide](https://github.com/diam0ndkiller/degoogle/blob/main/de-google%20android.md) first.

 In this repo there are three scripts made to automatically de-google your phone.
 They can be found in the scripts folder.
 To run them, download the repo.

+You will need to install **adb** (the Android Debug Bridge), guides to do that are all around the internet.
+Then you will have to enable *Settings - System - Developer Options - USB Debugging* and connect your phone to your PC with your cable.
+For the F-Droid installer script you will also need to install [`fdroidcl`](https://github.com/mvdan/fdroidcl) on your system, available on Windows and Linux.
+Requires Go 1.19 or later.

 The three scripts are:
 ## `degoogle_android.py`
 This is a python script to manage the other two scripts and show general information.
 ## `install_fdroid_apps.py`
 This script is responsible of installing open-source apps from F-Droid (and also installing F-Droid itself).
 It can't break stuff that easily because it is only adding apps.

-To run this part of the script, you will need to install [`fdroidcl`](https://github.com/mvdan/fdroidcl) on your system, available on Windows and Linux.
-Requires Go 1.19 or later.
 ## `uninstall_google_apps.py`
 This is the critical script.
 It UNINSTALLS most of Google's non-essential software from your phone.
 You can choose, what apps you want to uninstall.
 DO READ the descriptions of the apps you want to uninstall in this script.